jython/devguide/index.rst

 By default, the end-of-life is scheduled 5 years after the first release.
 It can be adjusted by the release manager of each branch.
 Versions older than 2.7 have reached end-of-life.
+The Jython project follows the Python Software Foundation in the naming of versions of the language (e.g. Jython 2.7 implements Python 2.7), and whether an implementation of that version has reached reached end-of-life.

 See also :ref:`Security branches <secbranch>`.